Berlin / 2020

 Vision is determined to a large degree by our expectations.
 We don’t see a naked world, we see a visual world which has been created by experience, memory and language.

 Scientists agree that humans began to see blue as a colour only when we started to make blue pigment.
 For the longest time, blue as a word or a concept didn’t exist.
 How and what we see is easily manipulated.
 The introduction of new concepts and ideas can dismantle the lines of conventional perception.
 How did the sky look before we knew of the colour blue?
-How will the world look after COVID?
+How is our perception of the world changing now?